 Black and Decker were approached to develop this tool, and they later devised a computer program to help optimize the design.
 The computer program was used to refine the technology to provide optimal motor power for minimal power consumption.

-Their research ultimately led to the development of a series of domestic, battery-powered, hand-held devices.
-Foremost amongst them was the cordless miniaturized vacuum cleaner now immortalized under its original 1970's brand name, the 'Dustbuster'.
+Their research ultimately led to the developing of a series of domestic, battery-powered, hand-held devices.
+Foremost amongst them was the cordless miniaturized vacuum cleaner now immortalized under its original 1970's brand name, the 'Dustbuster.'

 4. Space blankets were the result of research by NASA

-The name is probably a bit of a giveaway but your common, garden-variety 'Space Blanket' (often found in First Aid kits and camping equipment) is indeed the product of NASA research.
-Space blankets, if you have never used one, are lightweight and low-bulk blankets made of thin, heat-reflective plastic sheeting.
+The name is probably a bit of a giveaway, but your common, garden-variety 'Space Blanket' (often found in First Aid kits and camping equipment) is a product of NASA research.
+If you have never used one, space blankets are lightweight and low-bulk blankets made of thin, heat-reflective plastic sheeting.

 The material, a metalized polyethylene terephthalate (MPET), was first developed by NASA's Marshall Space Flight Center in 1964 for use in the U.S. Space Program.

-The space blanket material is usually gold or silver in color and is capable of reflecting up to 97% of radiated heat.
+The space blanket material is usually gold or silver in color and can reflect up to 97% of radiated heat.
 For space applications, a polyimide substrate is usually also employed, as it is more resistant to the hostile environment found in space.

 5. Food safety (HACCP) helps keep food safe for both you and astronauts

-Today, Hazard Analysis and Critical Control Point (HACCP) is an integral part of the food safety guidelines the world over.
+Today, Hazard Analysis and Critical Control Point (HACCP) is an integral part of food safety guidelines worldwide.
 This standard was originally devised in the 1960s through a partnership between NASA and the Pillsbury Company.

-At the time, NASA needed a means of ensuring any food sent to space was absolutely absent of disease-producing bacteria and other toxins.
-They looked to one of the industry leaders at that time, Pillsbury, to help them out.
+At the time, NASA needed to ensure any food sent to space was absolutely absent of disease-producing bacteria and other toxins.
+They then looked to one of the industry leaders, Pillsbury, to help them.

-Pillsbury and NASA quickly realized that since the conventional end-of-process testing for contaminants consumed the entire sample product, it was entirely counterproductive to the desired goal.
-What was needed was a system of testing at different points throughout the manufacturing process that would ensure all end products were to the same acceptable standard.
+Pillsbury and NASA quickly realized that since the conventional end-of-process testing for contaminants consumed the entire sample product, it was counterproductive to the desired goal.
+A testing system at different points throughout the manufacturing process was needed to ensure all end products were to the same acceptable standard.

 Pillsbury drew inspiration from NASA's engineering critical control point concept and applied this concept to the manufacturing process of food products.
-This strategy allowed the prevention of contamination during production, rather than evaluating the end product.
+This strategy prevented contamination during production rather than evaluating the end product.

-This process would prove highly successful and is now an industry-standard used in more than 150 countries around the world.
+This process would prove highly successful and is now an industry-standard in more than 150 countries worldwide.

 6. Nestle's freeze-drying process was widely used by NASA

-Freeze drying, though not invented by NASA, was greatly improved on by the agency as a means of providing nutrition to their astronauts during long-duration Apollo missions.
+Though not invented by NASA, freeze-drying was greatly improved by the agency to provide nutrition to their astronauts during long-duration Apollo missions.

-Jacques-Arsène d'Arsonval is widely credited as the inventor of the freeze-drying process, in 1906.
+Jacques-Arsène d'Arsonval was widely credited as the inventor of the freeze-drying process in 1906.
 This was further developed by Nestle in 1938.

-Freeze drying was widely used during the Second World War for the preservation of blood serum.
-After extensive research, NASA decided to employ and refine Nestle's freeze-drying technique for space food.
+Freeze drying was widely used during the Second World War to preserve blood serum.
+After extensive research, NASA employed and refined Nestle's freeze-drying technique for space food.

 The food can then be reconstituted by adding water.
-The technique proved to be highly efficient, with the foods retaining close to 100% of their nutritional value, at a fraction of their weight prior to drying.
+The technique proved highly efficient, with the foods retaining close to 100% of their nutritional value, at a fraction of their weight, before drying.

-Typically freeze-dried foods retain about 20% of their original weight, though this is dependent on the particular food in question.
+Typically freeze-dried foods retain about 20% of their original weight, depending on the particular food.

-The technique is widely employed today to provide highly portable nutritious meals for use by backpackers, soldiers, disaster relief programs, and others.
+Today, the technique is widely employed to provide highly portable nutritious meals for backpackers, soldiers, disaster relief programs, and others.

 7. Cochlear implants have improved the lives of many people